zachharkey/grunt-nautilus/README.md

 ```

 ### Example Gruntfile with ALL specified options and configuration
 This is a helpful example of all the options and configuration grunt-nautilus will work with.
-The `compass` and `ender` config is totally optional.
-If present though, grunt-nautilus will execute `compass:development` on the build task and `compass:production` on the deploy task.
-Optionally, you can pass a `--env` flag with a value to override what compass environment is called.
+The `ender` config is totally optional.
 If the ender config is present than grunt-nautilus will execute your ender build on every build/deploy task execution ensuring your dist js is always up to date with your latest ender config.
 ```js
 module.exports = function ( grunt ) {
     var pubRoot = ".",